 The ghouls all sport cool shoes, in true Monster High fashion.
 In this case, the shoes aren’t quite so literal, like Ghoulia’s shoes being made of brains, for example.
 Elissabat’s boots are a nod to the ubiquitous Wellington “Wellies” boots.
 Viperine wears boho ankle boots with fringe made of snakes.
 Catty wears tall white boots with silver platform heels.

 Catty’s boots have a surprise on the bottom: the Monster High skullette.

 Each ghoul comes with a bag.
 Elissabat has a round purse with a “runny” Union Jack on it.
-Viperine has a large fringed bag to match her boots.
+Viperine has a large snake-fringed bag to match her boots.
 Catty has a pink suitcase.
 Elissabat’s bag and Catty’s suitcase open and close.

 But they didn’t realize the paparazzi was waiting for them.